Welcome

 and Chittagong make tremendous start

-In August, 2004 Rodney Shakespeare was in Jakarta,
+2004 Rodney Shakespeare was in Jakarta, Indonesia

-Indonesia for the inauguration ceremony of the postgraduate
+for the inauguration ceremony of the postgraduate

 programme in Islamic Economics & Finance at The